jaysylvester/citizen/README.md

     {
       "citizen": {
         "layout": {
-          "controller": "+_layout",
+          "controller": "_layout",
-          "view":       "+_layout"
+          "view":       "_layout"
         }
       }
     }

-If you use this method, there's no need to use handoff for the layout.
+If you use this method, there's no need to use `next` for the layout.

 ## Performance